Swastik2011-Pro/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Increase your variety of saviour
-    text: >
+    text: |
-      A service that helps businesses to manage their social media accounts and posts.
+      A service that helps to connect with us
     actions:
       - label: Get started
         url: /